hunzi0/Vullnfo/D-Link/目录-816/设置安全/README.md

 print(hunzi)
 ```

-You can see the router crash
+You can see the router crash, and finally you can write an exp to get a shell.